Boris Johnson 'nearly swept out to sea and drowned' during holiday in Scotland last year, according to recent report

 Yet, last month Johnson had told MPs on the liaison committee last month that ‘wild horses won’t keep me away’ from returning for a holiday in Scotland.

-The news comes after it was announced that Mr Johnson ‘will not isolate’ on his Scotland trip after a staff member tested positive for the virus.
+The news comes after it was announced that Mr Johnson ‘will not isolate’ following his trip to Scotland this week after a staff member tested positive for the virus.

 Read More